luciluci/PriceTrail/PriceTrail/README.txt

 TO DOs:

+NEW:
+1. most visited product
+2. most expensive product visited
+3. products from the most visited store

 * product name should not have characters like '&amp;' they must be replaced
 * split notification products from 'list display' products, since the most of the data is redundant